Dr. Lu earned a MD degree from the University of Nanjing Traditional Chinese Medicine

 State University College of Medicine Class of 1997 for Excellence in Teaching.

 After moving to the Research Imaging Center, UTHSCSA, his research expanded to imaging studies using MRI techniques.
 He was also involved in teaching graduate and medical students to do basic science.
 He was then promoted to research assistant professor.
-He is now teaching Gross Anatomy, Histology and Neuroscience for the osteopathic medical students at GA-PCOM.
-He also teaches Experimental Design and Data Analysis in Biomedical Science Program.
+He now teaches gross anatomy, histology and neuroscience for the osteopathic medical students at PCOM Georgia.
+He also teaches experimental design and data analysis in biomedical science program.

-Dr. Lu has established a lab capable of doing both in vivo and in vitro studies of cerebellar function in GA campus.
-Meanwhile, he is conducting collaborative research as an Adjunct Associate Professor in the Department of Biology at Emory University using electrophysiological and optogenetic methods.
+Dr. Lu has established a lab capable of doing both in vivo and in vitro studies of cerebellar function at PCOM Georgia.
+He also conducts collaborative research as an adjunct associate professor in the Department of Biology at Emory University using electrophysiological and optogenetic methods.
 This research was supported by CCDA and NIH grants.

 Dr. Lu is married.
 His hobby is playing badminton.